Book a vacation rental in Bruges / Brugge from top accommodation sites, such as Airbnb, Booking.com, VRBO, Expedia and Tripadvisor.

 Explore Bruges the time of a weekend alone or with friends.
 A very cosmopolitan and at the same time very medieval town is waiting for you with a huge variety and display of things to do along with its artistic treasures, its breathtaking beautiful canals and its hidden mysteries.
 Whatever kind of vacation you may wish to spend Bruges will always be there to satisfy you.
 It is so pleasant to discover that making friends in Bruges is so easy, it can be just as simple as sitting at a café and share a conversation with other tourists or with local people who are extremely warm and always ready to help new visitors during their stay.
 Do not turn your wonderful weekend into a boring experience, avoid hotels and go for a last-minute booking on a vacation rental in Bruges.
 Plenty of interesting and affordable opportunities are there to please you for whatever kind of holiday accommodation you are looking for, a big apartment or a studio flat, a furnished room for rent or a vacation house on the canals.

-B+B in Bruges are probably the best in the world.
-Most of them situated in 17th and 18th century private mansions on the canals, within walled gardens and in the very center of the town, this kind of holiday accommodation can just be awesome and ideal for a weekend in Bruges or for a longer stay.
+Bed and breakfast in Bruges is probably the best in the world.
+Most of them are situated in 17th and 18th century private mansions on the canals, within walled gardens and in the very center of the town, this kind of holiday accommodation can just be awesome and ideal for a weekend in Bruges or for a longer stay.
 Do no wait and book immediately your B+B and you will feel totally at home in Bruges.
 Enjoy every morning a typical breakfast in your room or in the breakfast room on the ground floor, during summer having breakfast in the garden is absolutely lovely.
 Comfortable sitting rooms with large armchairs, fireplaces and plenty of books offer an intimate moment to all B+B guests for reading, relaxing or sharing pleasant conversation with other tourists.
-Making friends in Bruges is really very easy and it starts right from your B+B accommodation.
+Making friends in Bruges is really very easy and it starts right from your bed and breakfast accommodation.

 Bruges Venice and Jerusalem of the North